Urban Decay vs. Sugarpill

 And for the record, Personal Style isn’t as light blue as the picture on Sephora.
 It actually is more like a blue with a tinge of sea green, making it a perfect shadow for mermaid looks.

-lichgod asked: How do you come up with some of the looks you have?
+lichgod said: How do you come up with some of the looks you have?
 Are you inspired by anyone or anything in particular?

 Most of my looks are inspired by a Sephora sales associate member at the San Francisco mall.
 When I saw the look on her, I thought to myself that was exactly the kind of look I would want on myself.